whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-21-Hello-Fresh-May-2015-Review.md

 <p>From all three dishes that I ordered, I found this one to be the easiest to make.
 They even give you the mini loaf pan to cook the meat in.
 I was done from start to finish in 45 minutes.</p>

 <p><b>VERDICT:</b> I like the convenience part of this subscription.
-With this food box, I didn't need to plan, shop or even measure when cooking, it’s all conveniently prepared for you.
+I didn't need to plan, shop or even measure when cooking, it’s all conveniently prepared for you.
 And it's a good way to explore new recipes without having to buy a whole lotta ingredients.
-It's just my husband and I at the moment, so whenever I want to try a new recipe, I end up buying and cooking for 6 people.
+It's just my husband and I at the moment, so whenever I want to try a new recipe, I end up buying and cooking for 6 people, which is 4 too many.
-You can only eat leftovers for so long before you're sick and tired of it.
+And you can only eat leftovers for so long before you're sick and tired of it.
 For the cost I do think it’s quite high for something that I have to cook myself, but then again when you compare it to eating out, I think this is definitely more cost effective, plus it gives you brownie points as a chef.
 I say go for it if you’re a couple or inviting another couple for dinner, or just planning to have date night at home.</p>